rajaditya-k/Agentic_AI_Web_Development/README.md

 ### 2. Create a `.env` file

-Create a file named `.env` in the root directory and add the required environment variables (such as API keys or credentials).
+Create a file named `.env` in the root directory and add the required environment variables (such as API keys and credentials).

 Example: